coshinen/blog/pages/quotes.md

 > * It's very attractive to the libertarian viewpoint if we can explain it
 > properly.
 I'm better with code than with words though.

-> Sansa Stark, Game of Thrones, Season 7 Episode 7:
-> * I'm a slow learner, it's true.
-But I learn.

-> Jon Snow, Game of Thrones, Season 7 Episode 1:
-> * Everything before the word "but" is horse shit.

-> Sandor Clegane (The Hound), Game of Thrones, Season 4 Episode 5:
-> * Hate's as good a thing as any to keep a person going.
-Better than most.

-> Petyr Baelish (Littlefinger), Game of Thrones, Season 3 Episode 6:
-> * Chaos isn't a pit.
-Chaos is a ladder.
-> Many who try to climb it fail, and never get to try again.
-> The fall breaks them.
-> And some are given a chance to climb, but they refuse.
-> They cling to the realm, or the gods, or love.
-Illusions.
-> Only the ladder is real.
-The climb is all there is.

-> Tywin Lannister, Game of Thrones, Season 3 Episode 4:
-> * I don't distrust you because you're a woman.
-> I distrust you because you're not as smart as you think you are.

-> Varys, Game of Thrones, Season 2 Episode 3:
-> * Power resides where men believe it resides.
-> It's a trick, a shadow on the wall, and a very smell man can cast a very large
-> shadow.

-> Tyrion Lannister (The Imp), Game of Thrones, Season 1 Episode 1:
-> * Never forget what you are.
-The rest of the world will not.
-> Wear it like armor, and it can never be used to hurt you.

 > Negan, The Walking Dead, Season 9 Episode 16:
 > * It's just that no one ever thinks that they're the evil one.